gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Changes to file DSL

 The `Project.file()` method no longer accepts arbitrary inputs.
 Previously, this method would attempt to convert the result of calling `toString()` on its parameter, if the parameter type was not recognized.
-This is now a failure.
+This is now an error.

 This method is used indirectly in many places in the Gradle DSL.

 The `CopySpec.into()` method also no longer accepts arbitrary inputs.
 Previously, this method would attempt to conver the result of calling `toString()` on its parameter, if the parameter type was not recognized.
+This is now an error.

-This is now a failure.
+The `Project.tarTree()` and `zipTree()` methods no longer ignores missing files.
+This is now an error.

 ### Changes to repository DSL